 ODI format under review: ICC considers changing the two-ball rule

-The International Cricket Council is considering changes to the two-ball rule to restore the balance between the batting and bowling in the One Day Internationals (ODI) format.
+The International Cricket Council is considering changes to the two-ball rule to restore the balance between bat and ball in the One Day Internationals (ODI) format.
 At the ICC meetings in Harare this week, a recommendation was made to use only one ball from the 35th over of an innings.

-Currently, two new balls are used in each innings, which was first established in October 2011.
-One of the first instances used was in the 1992 World Cup.
+Currently, two new balls are used in each innings, which was introduced in October 2011.
+Prior to that, during the 1992 World Cup, a similar approach was used.

 The ICC men’s cricket committee, led by Sourav Ganguly, made the recommendation to tweak the pre-existing rule.
-This new change will be seen after the 34th over when both balls have aged 17 overs.
+This change will take effect after the 34th over when both balls have aged 17 overs.
 The fielding side will choose which ball to continue using, while the other becomes a spare if needed later.

 The proposal is under review, with member boards expected to provide feedback by the end of the month.